Hansjörg Wyss: Early life and career

-Wyss was born in Bern, Switzerland, in 1935.
-His father sold mechanical calculators and his mother was a homemaker.
+Wyss was born in Bern, Switzerland, on 19 September 1935.
+His father was a salesman and his mother a homemaker.
 He was brought up in a flat with two sisters.
 After receiving a master's degree in civil and structural engineering from the Swiss Federal Institute of Technology Zurich in 1959, Wyss earned an MBA from Harvard Business School in 1965.
-Following that, he worked in various positions in the textile industry, including as a factory engineer and project manager for Chrysler in Pakistan, Turkey, and the Philippines.
+Following that, he worked in various positions in the textile industry, including as a factory engineer and project manager for Chrysler in Pakistan, Turkey and the Philippines.

 Wyss also worked in the steel industry in Brussels, Belgium.
-During his time working in that industry, Wyss ran a side business selling aeroplanes.
+During his time working in that industry, Wyss ran a side business selling airplanes.
 Through one sale, he met a surgeon who had co-founded Swiss medical device manufacturer Synthes.
 After that meeting, Wyss spent two years learning about the medical device industry.
 He then founded and became president of Synthes USA in 1977.